This Alton Brown French toast recipe is absolute perfection! Who better to get the best recipes from than the famous food scientist himself?

 Good French toast should be crisp on the outside and soft and creamy on the inside.
 Follow these tips to avoid soggy French toast:

 - Don’t be afraid to soak the slices.
-Ten seconds per side seems like a long time for soaking the bread, but don’t worry, it can handle it.
-If you don’t soak it long enough, it won’t absorb the custard, resulting in a soggy toast.
+Ten seconds per side seems like a long time for soaking the bread, but don’t worry.
+It can handle it.
+If you don’t soak it long enough, it won’t absorb the custard and will be soggy.

 Tips for the Best French Toast